libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 donghuikugou, jcupitt, DarthSim, shado23, a3mar, and others for their great work on this release.

-Changes for this release:

 # Performance improvements

-Traditionally, libvips relied on [liborc's runtime compiler]( https://gitlab.freedesktop.org/gstreamer/orc) to dynamically generate optimised SIMD/vector code specifically for the target architecture.
+Traditionally, libvips has relied on [liborc's runtime compiler]( https://gitlab.freedesktop.org/gstreamer/orc) to dynamically generate optimised SIMD/vector code specifically for the target architecture.
 However, maintaining this code proved challenging, and it didn't